No, this has nothing to do with real flying or traveling…

-My new friend said: “Stay focused , have faith that ALL things are healed in time.
+My new friend said: “Stay focused, have faith that ALL things are healed in time.
 Be proud, reach high.
 Treat yourself to all that you deserve.
 Being a single mother is a hard road, long journey… buckle up, get your landing gear ready, get into a crash position, and hold on.
-There will be turbulence, and heavy winds, requiring you to circle around, and get refueled.
+There will be turbulence, and heavy winds, requiring you to circle around and get refueled.
 Now that you are ready for your journey, put your tray table down, unbuckle your seat-belt, put your seat in the reclining position, close your eyes for relaxation, enjoy the music, and prepare for a safe ride….”

 Ain’t that the truth?

 What was once a smooth flight got disrupted by turbulence – your whole life is shaking uncontrollably, it’s changing.
-There are times where you feel like you has been dropped from 50 plus floor down, your stomach went gaga.
+There are times where you feel like you have been dropped from 50 plus floor down, your stomach went gaga.

-Maybe your oxygen mask would dropped from the ceiling and dangles in front of you.
-Just the way the flight attendants has been showing you…go grab that thing!
+Maybe your oxygen mask would drop from the ceiling and dangles in front of you.
+Just the way the flight attendants have been showing you…go grab that thing!
 If you have children, yourself must.comes.first!
 No questioning about this because then who would help out your kid(s) if you pass out?
 This one is so true for me because if I can’t rescue me first, there is no way I could care for my son.

 Ain’t that what being a single mom is?

-If you could co-parenting then it’s great but the path to co-parenting for others doesn’t happen over night – sure didn’t work that way for me.
-In a blink of an eye you are alone with your child(ren).
+If you could co-parenting then it’s great but the path to co-parenting for others doesn’t happen overnight – sure didn’t work that way for me.
+In a blink of an eye, you are alone with your child(ren).

 Flying solo is not always easy…

 There are times where you’d turn around and look at other passengers with their happy intact family.
-You look at other women and see they have their spouse helping making the long journey a bit easier on them…and you look at yourself struggling with your luggage and a screaming baby/toddler while trying not to drop the passports…and you wish there are someone who will fly with you.
+You look at other women and see they have their spouse helping to make the long journey a bit easier on them…and you look at yourself struggling with your luggage and a screaming baby/toddler while trying not to drop the passports…and you wish there are someone who will fly with you.
 Overwhelmed is an understatement.

-But then out of nowhere you will see strangers reaching out.
+But then out of nowhere, you will see strangers reaching out.
 Some will try to help you with your luggage, some offer to stow your heavy carry on, some would just nod and give you an understanding smile.
 Accept that…have faith that someone up there is watching over you and sending these strangers to ease your way.
 Thanked them and who knows maybe someday somehow you will have a chance to do the same thing to another flying solo mom.

-It’s so easy to fall on the pity party mode, believe me I’ve been there done that!
+It’s so easy to fall on the pity party mode, believe me, I’ve been there done that!
 But when the time comes…once your child settled in on his/her seat – better if they fall asleep – you can stretch your legs a little bit, recline your seat a little, put the headset on, let music filling your mind, take some sip of Gin & Tonic and relax.
-Your journey is still long but when you turn your head you will see the person that love you unconditionally no matter how divorce had broken you.
-To them you will always be their mother, something that nothing in the world could ever change.
+Your journey is still long but when you turn your head you will see the person that loves you unconditionally no matter how divorce had broken you.
+To them, you will always be their mother, something that nothing in the world could ever change.

 Their love is what will fuel you up to keep flying…and that my friends, is how you fly solo.